Make a difference in the lives of youth by becoming a youth education mentor.

-Welcome to My Life, That's Just Me, Boys 4 Real and Being Me are YWCA after-school youth education programs in Vancouver and Surrey.
-As a mentor, you’ll boost self-esteem and confidence among Grade 7 girls and boys, giving them the tools to achieve a smooth transition to high school.
+As a mentor, you’ll boost self-esteem and confidence among grade 7 girls and boys, giving them the tools they need to achieve a smooth transition to high school.

 How the programs work

-Our programs offer a variety of activities and are delivered over eight weeks in schools throughout Vancouver and Surrey.
+Our programs offer a variety of activities and are delivered over nine weeks in schools throughout Vancouver and Surrey.

 - Fall sessions run from mid-October to mid-December

-High school ambassadors are boys and girls who are currently in high school.
-As a high school ambassador you will share insight into the life of a high school student and act as a positive role model.
+You are currently in high school grades 10 through 12.
+You can give grade seven students the most insight into the life of a high school student and act as a positive role model.

 What it takes to be a mentor